Rules

 • Evade drive maneuver: A reaction can be used to avoid the effects of drive.

-• Flee-attack: A melee combatant from an adjacent hex chooses to retreat, an attack as a reaction is permitted.
+• Flee-attack: A melee combatant in an adjacent hex chooses to retreat from a stationary enemy, an attack as a reaction is permitted.

 • Impalement: Reaction used against a charging opponent if using a reach weapon.

-• Standing up: When knocked prone and having enough movement remaining for the round, standing back up can be performed as a reaction.
+• Standing up: When knocked prone standing back up can be performed as a reaction to occur at the end of the the following initiative count.
+Otherwise, one’s stance is recovered at the next movement opportunity with no hex advancement.
 The timing of standing up may be penalized depending on the cause.